drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 | `format` | Optional | Output format.
 Value is `markdown`, `slate`, `html`, or `csv`. | |
 | `uri_mapping` | Required | Maps partial URIs without protocol prefix to local directories or files. | [URI mapping](#uri-mapping) |

-Other properties may be included for the user's reference, and are ignored by the Documentation Generator.
+Other properties may be included for the user's reference, and are ignored by the doc generator.

 **Base configuration file:** <a href="sample_inputs/property_index/config.json"><code>sample_inputs/property_index/config.json</code></a>